garrandall/popular-music-data/tracks/white-tee-s-dem-franchize-boyz.md

 Real clean fresh jeans and a all white shirt
 We all get money and we all smoke purp
 Hit the dirt one squirt will leave all yall murk
-Cause im fresh in my white tee they glance at my white tee and i Got the hat that match my pants and my white tee Whoever that you might see
+Cause I'm fresh in my white tee they glance at my white tee and i Got the hat that match my pants and my white tee Whoever that you might see
 I know they got a white tee